 When you buy your new car, read the manual in full.
 Pay particular attention to the required maintenance schedule and follow it accordingly.
 Choose a certified automotive service center with the right tools and know-how for your brand.
 Not only will this increase the resale value of your car and ensure that the manufacturer’s warranty stays intact, it will ward off expensive problems with the suspension, drivetrain, cooling system, and other parts.
 This is a must to maximize car life.

 Cold starts are heavy on your engine parts, and short trips shorten muffler life as condensation builds up.
 Combine multiple errands into one trip and avoid ultra-short journeys like driving across a parking lot for a different space.
 On the other hand, drive your car at least once a week to avoid other problems like fluid drainage.
 If you’re planning on storing a car for a long time, consult a qualified technician on the best way to do this.

 Keep It Clean

 Leave your car dirty and the pollution, mud, and salt from the road will rust it faster than you’d expect.
 A few years can see a new car get external rust that will creep into components like the brake lines.
-Washing your car periodically can save you thousands of dollars in repairs.
+Washing your car periodically can save you thousands of dollars in repairs and maximize car life.

 Keep Tires at the Right Inflation